Rotational–vibrational coupling: Discussion using vector notation

 The centripetal force is a harmonic force.

 The set of all solutions to the above equation of motion consists of both circular trajectories and ellipse-shaped trajectories.
 All the solutions have the same period of revolution.
 This is a distinctive feature of motion under the influence of a harmonic force; all trajectories take the same amount of time to complete a revolution.

-When a rotating coordinate system is used the centrifugal term and the coriolis term are added to the equation of motion.
+When a rotating coordinate system is used the centrifugal term and the Coriolis term are added to the equation of motion.
 The following equation gives the acceleration with respect to a rotating system of an object in inertial motion.

 Here, Ω is the angular velocity of the rotating coordinate system with respect to the inertial coordinate system. v is velocity of the moving object with respect to the rotating coordinate system.
 It is important to note that the centrifugal term is determined by the angular velocity of the rotating coordinate system; the centrifugal term does not relate to the motion of the object.

 In all, this gives the following three terms in the equation of motion for motion with respect to a coordinate system rotating with angular velocity Ω.

 Both the centripetal force and the centrifugal term in the equation of motion are proportional to r.
 The angular velocity of the rotating coordinate system is adjusted to have the same period of revolution as the object following an ellipse-shaped trajectory.
-Hence the vector of the centripetal force and the vector of the centrifugal term are at every distance to the center equal to each other in magnitude and opposite in direction, so those two terms drop away against each other.
+Hence the vector of the centripetal force and the vector of the centrifugal term are at every distance from the center equal to each other in magnitude and opposite in direction, so those two terms drop away against each other.

-It is only in very special circumstances that the vector of the centripetal force and the centrifugal term drop away against each other at every distance to the center of rotation.
+It is only in very special circumstances that the vector of the centripetal force and the centrifugal term drop away against each other at every distance from the center of rotation.
 This is the case if and only if the centripetal force is a harmonic force.

-In this case, only the coriolis term remains in the equation of motion.
+In this case, only the Coriolis term remains in the equation of motion.

-Since the vector of the coriolis term always points perpendicular to the velocity with respect to the rotating coordinate system, it follows that in the case of a restoring force that is a harmonic force, the eccentricity in the trajectory will show up as a small circular motion with respect to the rotating coordinate system.
-The factor 2 of the coriolis term corresponds to a period of revolution that is half the period of the overall motion.
+Since the vector of the Coriolis term always points perpendicular to the velocity with respect to the rotating coordinate system, it follows that in the case of a restoring force that is a harmonic force, the eccentricity in the trajectory will show up as a small circular motion with respect to the rotating coordinate system.
+The factor 2 of the Coriolis term corresponds to a period of revolution that is half the period of the overall motion.

 As expected, the analysis using vector notation results in a straight confirmation of the previous analysis:

 The spring is continuously doing work.
 More precisely, the spring is oscillating between doing positive work (increasing the weight's kinetic energy) and doing negative work (decreasing the weight's kinetic energy).